SAP-samples/teched2025-AD166/exercises/ex4/README.md

 ### Exercise 4.4 - Add the Formatter in your View

-📋 **Action Required**: Connect the formatter to your view for dynamic color display.
+📋 **Next Step**: Connect the formatter to your view for dynamic color display.

 > 📖 **Context**: You're almost done.
 The last piece is adding the newly created formatter function to the binding of your icon.